Home

 How expensive is healthcare in Belgium?

-Belgium has a good healthcare system, but it can be expensive without insurance.
-A basic health insurance plan can cost between €100 and €150 per month, with some additional expenses depending on the type of care you need.
+Healthcare in Belgium is high quality but can be costly without insurance.
+Basic health insurance plans generally cost between €100 and €150 per month, depending on the coverage.

 What is the cost of living in Belgium for students?